Free tenant lawyer near you.

 The department has a team of staff that can represent the tenant in court.
 HUD will also, if needed, sue the landlord to ensure that all nation and local anti-discrimination laws are followed.
 Any individual who thinks they may be discriminated against by a property owner (whether they can't rent the home or are being evicted) can call 1-800-669-9777 for more information or a free consultation on their housing issue.

-Eviction and housing lawyers near you can help tenants that live in unsafe or unhealthy homes.
+Eviction attorneys and housing lawyers near you can help tenants that live in unsafe or unhealthy homes.
 If the apartment or house is not meant for human habitation, and if the landlord is not making repairs as they are trying to get the family to leave, then they can be sued.
 Unfortunately there are cases in which the property owner just won't make necessary repairs as they hope the renter will leave the premises.
 This is a work around for the owner as they are trying to “indirectly” evict the tenant by making the property deplorable to live in.
 But this lack of making repairs is illegal.

 The property owner needs to ensure there is electricity, heat, and water to the home.
 They need to ensure that safety repairs are made in a timely manner, such as the stairs are accessible to the disabled or seniors.
 They need to ensure that walls and floors are in decent shape, there are windows, damage from a fire is repaired, etc. A lawyer can work with tenants if these things are not being done and if the apartment is not satisfying local building codes.
 If the landlord does not make the home safe to live in, the family does have some legal rights available to them.

-Eviction defense or a free legal consultation can solve other housing disputes as well.
+Eviction defense or a free legal consultation for tenants will help solve other housing disputes as well.
 Depending on the law firm in questions, an attorney can help a tenant retrieve their security deposit if it was unjustly held.
 Another valuable service is mediation.
 This is when a renter and their landlord meet to resolve and dispute, over unpaid rent, noise disputes, or any other challenges.
 So if a pay or quit notice was sent for these reasons, those types of housing issues are dealt with as well.

-Find free eviction lawyer near you
+Find free eviction attorneys for tenants near you